Santa Cruz, Zambales: Demographics

-In the 2020 census, the population of Santa Cruz, Zambales, was 63,839 people, with a density of sigfig 63,839/438.46.
+In the 2024 census, the population of Santa Cruz was 66,647 people, with a density of sigfig 66,647/438.46.

 Economy

 The banking and financial sectors are well developed in this town.
 Several banks such as Philippine National Bank, Bank of Commerce, BDO Network Bank, and some rural banks are in place, as well as remittance centers including Palawan Pawnshop, Cebuana Luillher, Western Union and LBC Express including other local pawnshops.
 Convenience store, local department stores, grocery stores and pharmaceutical shops serve the public.

-Two cinema houses (the Ebido and Mose) previously served the locals but due to the high availability of recording media such as online movies, the cinema houses eventually closed.
+Two cinema houses (the Ebido and Mose) previously served the locals but due to the high availability of recording media from VHS tapes, CDs and DVDs, the cinema houses eventually closed in the 90s.

 Cable television services, the PLDT Telephone/Fiber network (previously Digitel) and more recently Converge ICT have been supplemented by the internet.